Fire guts goods worth over N35 million in Aba - TODAY

 “According to what I was told, one of the tenants in the building on sighting the fire ran down and called the security guard who began to call other traders who own shops here.

-“And when the power returned, it possibly sparked fire which caused the damage,” he said.
+“And when the power returned, it possibly sparked a fire which caused the damage,” he said.

-He begged government and well-meaning Nigerias to come to his aid to enable him to feed his family as he had lost his means of livelihood.
+He begged government and well-meaning Nigerians to come to his aid to enable him to feed his family as he had lost his means of livelihood.

-He also urged Aba people to stop destroying public property including Fire Trucks which could have helped to quench the fire before it destroyed much goods.
+He also urged Aba people to stop destroying public property including Fire Trucks which could have helped to quench the fire before it destroyed many goods.

 Newsmen report that the respondent was making reference to a previous incident when a mob destroyed a fire truck that had come to rescue a raging fire but unfortunately ran out of water.